drexed/lite-ruby/docs/ENUMERABLE.md

 `variance`
 ------
-returns the variance of elements of a collection.
+Returns the variance of a collection of numbers.

 ```ruby
 [].variance      #=> 0